A look at the modern equivalent of James Bond’s favoured Hoffritz razors.

 However, I was recently reading an article on MI6 about New York, when I read “Hoffritz is now called International Cutlery… if you want Bond’s razor, you can purchase a Merkur who produced the razors for Hoffritz from International Cutlery.”

 While I haven’t been able to verify for sure that Merkur did produce the Hoffritz razors, this claim does appear in several sources online.
 Today Merkur is owned by DOVO Solingen thanks to a takeover in 1996.
 Although these are not branded Hoffritz, they still produce razors of the same pattern mentioned by Fleming, although it is difficult to be sure with any certainty that these are similar in design to the old Hoffritz.

-There are several possibilities that match James Bond’s razor – that is to say the heavy-toothed type – including the Merkur 15C and 11C, available online from Amazon.
+There are several possibilities that match James Bond’s razor – that is to say the heavy-toothed type – including the Merkur 15C and 11C.
 Apparently the “barber pole” handle (seen on the 12C and other models) was introduced later and therefore incorrect.